 Toward the end of his career, Elvis added this to his concert repertoire.
 After his death in 1977, a live version was released as a single, going to #22 in the US and #9 in the UK.

-The Sex Pistols recorded a Punk version in 1979 with their bass player Sid Vicious on lead vocals.
+The Sex Pistols recorded a Punk version in 1979 with their bass player Sid Vicious on lead vocals (lead singer Johnny Rotten had left the band).
 Their version went to #6 in the UK and was used over the closing credits of the movie Goodfellas

 .
 The song appeared on the Sex Pistols' album The Great Rock 'N' Roll Swindle